Madame Tussauds Amsterdam - The Big Overview

 Did he just wink at me?
 Funny animations with sounds, movements, and some surprises make a visit to Madame Tussauds (pronounced “Madam Tuso”) an exciting and entertaining experience.

-Opening Hours, Prices and Tickets – Important Information at a Glance
+Tickets and Opening Hours - Important Info at a Glance

 You should plan about 2 hours for a visit.
 It can take you up to 45 minutes to get a ticket.
 So it's better to book online in advance.
 The least busy time is between 10:00 and 11:30 in the morning and from 5:00 to 8:00 in the evening.